 Climate change can affect biodiversity in many ways: storms and flooding, extreme temperatures, drought and changes in habitat.
 Hooded seals provide one stark example: their abundance in the northeastern Atlantic Arctic has declined by 90% in recent decades because of reduced sea ice.
 This means they have fewer sites for raising their offspring.
 But, climate change is lower on the list than many people expect.
 One reason is that this is based on current or near-term threats to wildlife.
 The impacts of climate change will continue to increase in the coming decades, and so this share is likely to increase.3 In an upcoming article we will look at the potential risk of climate change to biodiversity in more detail.

-Biggest threats today are the same as the biggest threats of the past
+The biggest threats today are the same as the biggest threats of the past

 Another reason that some people are surprised by how low climate change is on the list is that we just underestimate the persistent role that hunting, habitat loss and agriculture play in biodiversity loss.
 Most discussions around the environmental impacts of our food relate to greenhouse gas emissions and their contribution to climate change.
 But that’s just one of many impacts.

 The biggest threat to wildlife is still how we produce food, whether we get it from crop farming, livestock, hunting, fishing or aquaculture.
 This has been the case for centuries.
 Overexploitation and agriculture were responsible for 75% of all plant, amphibian, reptile, bird and mammal species that have gone extinct since 1500 AD.4 In fact, it has been driving mammals to extinction for millennia.
-It’s an old problem which we tend to overlook in favor of newer, emerging ones, like climate change and plastic pollution.
+It’s an old problem that we tend to overlook in favour of newer, emerging ones, like climate change and plastic pollution.

 But we are finally in a position where it’s possible to bring this to an end.
 Strict local enforcement on poaching and trade bans; improved marine management policies; zero-deforestation monitoring; a shift towards more plant-based diets; and increased crop yields will all play an essential role in combating the age-old problem of overexploitation and destruction of the ecosystems around us.